Thom Yorke: 1985–1991: On a Friday

-At Abingdon, Yorke met Ed O'Brien, Philip Selway and brothers Colin and Jonny Greenwood.
-In 1985, they formed a band, On a Friday, named after the only day they were allowed to practise.
+In sixth form at Abingdon, Yorke played with a punk band, TNT, but left when he was dissatisfied with their progress.
+He began playing with Colin Greenwood, Ed O'Brien and Philip Selway, joined later by Colin's younger brother, Jonny.
+In 1985, they formed a band, On a Friday, named after the only day they were allowed to practice.
+According to Selway, while each member contributed songs in the band's early period, Yorke emerged as the main songwriter.

-After leaving school, Yorke took a gap year and tried to become a professional musician.
-He held several jobs, including a period selling suits, and made a demo tape.
+After leaving Abingdon, Yorke took a gap year and tried to become a professional musician.
+He held several jobs, including a period selling suits and working in an architect's office, and made a demo tape.
 He was also involved in a serious car accident that influenced the lyrics of later songs, including the Bends B-side "Killer Cars" (1995) and "Airbag" from OK Computer (1997).
 In the late 1980s, Yorke made a solo album, Dearest, which O'Brien described as similar to the Jesus and Mary Chain, with delay and reverb effects.

 On the strength of their first demo, On a Friday were offered a record deal by Island Records, but the members decided they were not ready and wanted to go to university first.
 Yorke had wanted to apply to St John's to read English at the University of Oxford, but, he said, "I was told I couldn't even apply – I was too thick.
 Oxford University would have eaten me up and spat me out.
 It's too rigorous."
+He also considered studying music, but could not read sheet music.

-In late 1988, Yorke left Oxford to study English and fine arts at the University of Exeter, which put On a Friday on hiatus aside from rehearsals during breaks.
+In late 1988, Yorke left Oxford to attend the University of Exeter, where he achieved a 2:1 in English and art.
+On a Friday entered hiatus aside from rehearsals during breaks.
 At Exeter, Yorke performed experimental music with a classical ensemble, played in a techno group called Flickernoise, and played with the band Headless Chickens, performing songs including future Radiohead material.
-He also met the artist Stanley Donwood, who went on to produce artwork for Radiohead and Yorke's solo releases, and the printmaker Rachel Owen, Yorke's future wife.
+He also met Stanley Donwood, who would become Radiohead's cover artist, and his future wife, Rachel Owen.
+According to Yorke, his paintings at Exeter were "shit"; he was rejected by his classmates and "went AWOL for three months".
 Yorke credited his art school education for preparing him creatively for his later work.

 On a Friday resumed activity in 1991 as most of the members were finishing their degrees.
-Ronan Munro, editor of the Oxford music magazine Curfew, gave the band their first interview while they were sharing a house in Oxford.
-He recalled that "Thom wasn't like anyone I'd interviewed before ...
-He was like 'This is going to happen… failure is not an option' ...
+Ronan Munro, the editor of the Oxford music magazine Curfew, gave the band their first interview while they were sharing a house in Oxford.
+He recalled: "Thom wasn't like anyone I'd interviewed before ...
+He was like 'This is going to happen...
+Failure is not an option.' ...
 He wasn't some ranting diva or a megalomaniac, but he was so focused on what he wanted to do."